 It all started when Soviet scientist Dmitry Belyaev started studying Vulpes Vulpes, the 'silver fox' in the late 1950s at the Institute of Cytology and Genetics (ICG) in Novosibirsk, Russia.
 The purpose of his studies was to identify possible correlations with the process of dog domestication.
-He therefore decided to start a breeding program using this species of fox because it was never domesticated before.
+He decided to start a breeding program using this species of the fox because it was never domesticated before.

 Some Stunning, Unexpected Changes

 Several foxes also started developing a "star".
-Basically, several light colored hairs started developing on the fox's face, in a similar fashion as the stars horses feature on their foreheads.
+Basically, several light-colored hairs started developing on the fox's face, in a similar fashion as the stars horses feature on their foreheads.
 Dmitry's theory assumed that this mutation was likely occurring in several domesticated species.

 But the morphological changes didn't stop there.
-The foxes also started developing shorter legs, floppy ears and curled tails!
+The foxes also started developing shorter legs, floppy ears, and curled tails!
 All traits you see in many dog breeds today!
 The floppy ears were classified as an effect of pedomorphosis.
 Also, known as "neoteny", this was a tendency to retain juvenile traits through adulthood.

 To add a further twist to the studies, the foxes also morphed their behaviors throughout the years.
-The foxes developed a tendency to whine, bark and act submissively by licking the caregiver's face.
+The foxes developed a tendency to whine, bark, and act submissively by licking the caregiver's face.
 These were more features that suggested a tendency to retain juvenile traits.
 Dogs in the same way appear to be perpetually juvenile specimens almost as if they froze into a young wolf pup state and never grow up.
-Dogs as wolf pups whine and bark, retain juvenile morphological traits and seem to not mature.
+Dogs as wolf pups whine and bark, retain juvenile morphological traits, and seem to not mature.

 Interestingly, the baby foxes also opened their eyes earlier and responded to auditory stimulation earlier than the wild foxes.
 They also reached their fear phases later than the non-domesticated ones.
 This allowed longer opportunities for socialization and more bonding time with the humans.

 All these changes appear to mimic what may have happened with the domestication process of dogs.
 Yet; no definite conclusions can be made.
 While it's pretty evident how with time, domesticated species started developing pedomorphic traits and how their behaviors started changing, one must consider if it was really domestication that changed dogs or rather selective breeding.
 Yet, one cannot help but be fascinated by the farm fox/dog domestication theory.
-Continuing at this pace, foxes may soon become a new domesticated species, a sort of a cross between a dog and a cat .- Watch video below to see these intriguing fellows- or read more from the American Scientist link.
+Continuing at this pace, foxes may soon become a newly domesticated species, a sort of a cross between a dog and a cat .- Watch the video below to see these intriguing fellows- or read more from the American Scientist link.

 Steven Lindsey, Handbook of Dog Behavior and Training